quantori/GherkinSyncTool/README.md

-# GherkinSyncTool
+# Quantori GherkinSyncTool

+Copyright (c) 2021 Quantori.

-GherkinSyncTool is an open-source console application, that synchronizes tests scenarios in a [Gherkin syntax](https://cucumber.io/docs/gherkin/) (also known as feature files) with a test management system or any other destination.
+Quantori GherkinSyncTool is an open-source console application, that synchronizes tests scenarios in a [Gherkin syntax](https://cucumber.io/docs/gherkin/) (also known as feature files) with a test management system or any other destination.